Customs Duties Explained

 How are customs duties calculated?

-Customs duties are typically calculated as a percentage.
-This percentage is based on two factors:
+Customs duties are typically calculated as a percentage based on:

 Why do I have to declare items at customs?